 Policies and procedures for adequate due process are specified in UWS 11.04, 11.05, 11.06 and UWL 11.06.

 UWS 11.08 Suspension from duties.
 Pending the final decision as to dismissal, the academic staff member with an indefinite appointment shall not be relieved of duties, except where, after consulting with the appropriate administrative officer, the chancellor finds that substantial harm may result if the staff member is continued in the staff member's position.
 Where such determination is made, the staff member may be relieved of the staff member's position immediately, or be assigned to another administrative unit, but the staff member's salary shall continue until the chancellor makes a decision as to dismissal, unless the chancellor also makes the determinations set forth in s.
 UWS 11.32 (1) in which case the suspension from duties may be without pay and the procedures set forth in s.
 UWS 11.32 shall apply.
+UWS 11.09 Date of dismissal.
+A decision by the chancellor ordering dismissal shall specify the effective date of the dismissal.

 UWS 11.10 Board review.
 A member of the academic staff on indefinite appointment who has been dismissed for cause by the chancellor following a hearing may appeal this action to the board.
 Any appeal must be made within 30 days of the date of the decision of the chancellor to dismiss.
 Upon receiving an appeal the board shall review the case on the record.
 Following such review the board may confirm the chancellor's decision, or direct a different decision, or approve a further hearing before the board with an opportunity for filing exceptions to the hearing body's recommendations or the chancellor's decision and for oral argument on the record.
 If further review with opportunity for oral argument on the record is provided, this review shall be closed unless the staff member requests an open hearing.
 (See subch.
 V of ch.
 19, Stats., Open Meetings of Governmental Bodies.)
 All decisions of the board, whether after review on the record or after oral argument, shall be expressed in writing and shall indicate the basis for such decision.
 For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, the complainant shall have the same opportunity to appeal, file exceptions to the recommendations of the hearing committee or chancellor, and oral arguments, as provided to the academic staff member.
+History: Cr.
+Register, October, 1975, No. 238, eff.
+11-1-75; correction made under s.
+13.93 (2m) (b) 7., Stats., Register, April, 2001, No. 544; CR 15-059: am.
+Register June 2016 No. 726, eff.
+7-1-16; CR 20-061: am.
+Register May 2021 No. 785, eff.
+6-1-21.
+UWL 11.10 Board review.

 If the Academic Staff member makes a written request for a review by the Board of Regents of the Chancellor's decision, the Chancellor shall transmit that request along with copies of the hearing record, of the hearing body's recommendations, and of his own decision to the board for its attention.

 UWS 11.11 Dismissal for cause-fixed term or probationary academic staff appointments.
 A member of the academic staff holding a probationary appointment, or a member of the academic staff holding a fixed term appointment and having completed an initial specified period of time, may be dismissed prior to the end of the contract term only for just cause or for reasons of budget or program under ch.
 UWS 12.
 A nonrenewal of such an appointment is not a dismissal under this section.
 A dismissal shall not become effective until the individual concerned has received a written notification of specific charges and has been offered an opportunity for a hearing before the appropriate dean or director or designee.
 If such hearing is requested, a determination of just cause and notification of dismissal shall be made by the dean or director or designee.
 If no hearing is requested the dismissal is effected by the specifications in the original notification of charges.
 The hearing before the dean, director, or designee shall provide the academic staff member with an opportunity to present evidence and argument concerning the allegations.
 Dismissal shall be effective immediately on receipt of written notification of the decision of the dean or director or designee unless a different dismissal date is specified by the dean or director.
 Dismissals for cause shall be appealable by filing an appeal with the hearing body established under s.
 UWS 11.03.
 The burden of proof as to the existence of just cause on appeal shall be on the administration or the authorized official.
 The provisions of s.
 UWS 11.04, procedural guarantees, contained in ss.
 UWS 11.05 and 11.06 and the review provisions of s.
 UWS 11.07, shall be applicable to the appeal proceeding.
 In no event, however, shall a decision favorable to the appellant extend the term of the original appointment.
 If a proceeding on appeal is not concluded before the appointment expiration date, the academic staff member concerned may elect that such proceeding be carried to a final decision.
 Unless such election is made in writing, the proceeding shall be discontinued at the expiration of the appointment.
 If the chancellor ultimately decides in favor of the appellant, salary lost during the interim period between the effective date of dismissal and the date of the chancellor's decision or the end of the contract period, whichever is earlier, shall be restored.
 In those cases where the immediate supervisor of the academic staff member concerned is a dean or director, the chancellor shall, to avoid potential prejudice, designate an appropriate administrative officer to act for the dean or director under this section.
 For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, the complainant shall have all procedural rights provided to the academic staff member in this section and the standard of proof shall be by a preponderance of the evidence.
 Dismissal for cause and lesser discipline based on allegations of Title IX misconduct, as defined in s.
 UWS 11.13, shall be governed by ss.
 UWS 11.13 to 11.26.
+UWL 11.12 Dismissal for cause-teaching members of the academic staff.

 The rules which apply to instructional academic staff shall be the rules in UWS 11.01 to 11.10; UWL 11.02 to 11.10; and the applicable rules in the Academic Staff Council bylaws.
 (See especially UWL 11.03 (1) for the membership of the committee.)